lnunno/lnunno.github.io/_posts/2014-08-24-robust-alife-project-ideas.markdown

 ---

 The following is a list of project ideas for the Robust Artificial Life class I'm taking at UNM this semester.
-This is a course taught by David Ackley for an introduction to the robust first computing mantra please see the video he's posted on his
+This is a course taught by David Ackley.
+For an introduction to the robust first computing mantra please see the video he's posted on his
 [YouTube channel here](https://www.youtube.com/watch?v=helScS3coAE&feature=youtu.be).